evandieren/GNN_Explainability/README.md

 ### Prerequisites and Installation

-The first step to install the necessary packages is to create a new python virtual environement (e.g. using conda or venv) with Python 3.9.7 (version used for the project).
+The first step to install the necessary packages is to create a new Python virtual environment (e.g. using conda or venv) with Python 3.9.7 (the version used for the project).
 The second step is to install PyTorch.
-This project was based on the version 1.13.1.
+This project was based on version 1.13.1.
 To install PyTorch 1.13.1 with pip, please run the following command:

 ```
 pip install torch==1.13.1